IndieConstruction/ModularFramework/ModularFramework/Readme.txt

 Modular Framework

+Modular Framework can be added as a Git submodule to any unity project.

 Create module:
 Module are store in "Modules" folder.
 Create inside this folder new module folder with name convention "MODULENAME" + Module (ex: PlayerProfileModule) or using snippet called MF_NewModuleClass (keyboard shortcut "__MF_NewModuleClass").